Kathryn Walt Hall

 From 1997 to July 2001, Kathryn served as the United States Ambassador to Austria.
 Since her return to America, she has resumed her role as proprietor of HALL Wines along with her husband Craig.
 Continuing upon her experience promoting American agriculture in Austria, in September 2001 she was appointed to the United States Department of Agriculture’s Agricultural Technical Advisory Committee (ATAC) for international trade and to Texas One, promoting international investment in Texas.

-Kathryn serves on the Napa Legal Aid Board of Directors and is fluent in French and German, earned a B.A. in Economics from the University of California, Berkeley, a joint MBA from UC California, Berkeley & Columbia University and a J.D. from the University of California Hastings College of Law.
+Kathryn serves on the Napa Legal Aid Board of Directors and is fluent in French and German, earned a B.A. in Economics from the University of California at Berkeley, a J.D. from the University of California Hastings College of Law, and a joint MBA from UC California at Berkeley and Columbia University.
 Together with her husband Craig, they have four children.